 Knives are kept sharpened (but please tell us if we have missed a newly blunted one!) and there is a sharpener in the drawer.
 There are many items of kitchen equipment for the keen cook - food processor, smoothie maker, hand mixer - (again, please tell us if you need something you can't find).
 There is a hairdryer for each bedroom and a few converter plugs but it is wise to bring some with you as these regularly go walkabout.

 Do I need a car?

 We recommend that you have a car because, without it, you will miss out on seeing so much of the lovely countryside.
 However, if you are happy to be reliant on your feet, a bicycle or a taxi then it is perfectly possible to have a lovely relaxing holiday here as you can order your grocery shopping online.
 Bicycles can be hired and delivered to the cottage.
-The new and excellent community shop, housed in the former Catholic church on the Upper Green is five minutes on foot.
-A cafe is going to follow and the plan is to have it open for Easter 2016.
-You can eat at The Howard Arms or The Red Lion, both about 4 minutes away on foot.
+The new and excellent community shop, housed in the former Catholic church on the Upper Green is five minutes on foot also has a cafe which is open most days of the week.
+You can eat at The Howard Arms (there is a 10% discount for my guests) or The Red Lion, both about 4 minutes away on foot.
 Public transport is infrequent.
 There are buses into Stratford which meander through the villages so take quite a long time.
 You can also go to Shipston by bus.
 The trains run to Moreton in Marsh and Honeybourne and you can get a taxi from the station.
 You can also arrive via Stratford upon Avon Station.